Displayr/rhtmlHeatmap/docs/how_does_heatmapcore_work.md

   * begin to create svg areas and append to DOM

 line 1346 - 1527
-  * hilighting code some interaction between y axis and columns
+  * highlighting code some interaction between y axis and columns

 Glossary of Terms / Sections